coding-by-vibes/simple-chatgpt-discord-bot/README.md

 - `/wiki` - Get Wikipedia-based answers to your questions
 - `/bespoke` - Create and use a personalized AI assistant persona
 - `/persona` - Switch between different AI personas for different conversation styles
+- `/recipe` - Extract and format recipes from cooking websites

 ## Additional Commands